Beyond Cross-view Image Retrieval: Highly Accurate Vehicle Localization Using Satellite Image

 \section{Acknowledgments}

-This research is funded in part by ARC-Discovery grants (DP 190102261 and DP220100800), a gift from Baidu RAL, as well as a Ford Alliance grant to HL.
+This research is funded in part by ARC-Discovery grants (DP 190102261 and DP220100800) and a gift from Baidu RAL to HL.
 The first author is a China Scholarship Council (CSC)-funded PhD student to ANU.
 We thank all anonymous reviewers and ACs for their constructive suggestions.

 { }

 \appendixpage